 All entering degree students receive a copy of the academic handbook with their orientation materials.
+Additionally the handbook is posted for public and student access on MyGETS (https://mygets.garrett.edu).
 The handbook includes copies of the documents on plagiarism and special needs.